-The libraries provide a number of different technology & computing related resources.
+The libraries provide a number of different technology & computing related resources for you.
 This page describes general information about them.
 Web-based tools used for research, or resource discovery are not discussed here.

 Details: Printing & Photocopy Policies

-The UNT Libraries Makerspace, The Factory, provides an environment that promotes the cooperative and creative use of technology.
-This informal workspace offers UNT students, faculty and staff access to equipment and software that promotes innovative learning.
+The UNT Libraries’ makerspace, The Spark, promotes the cooperative and creative use of technology.
+We provide the UNT community with access to equipment, software, and training that promotes innovative, cross-disciplinary learning.

 Scholarly and Professional

 Copyright Advisory Services